-6.4.21 Message receive monitor resource settings
+6.4.16 Message receive monitor resource settings

-- Error notification to message receive monitor resources can be done in any of three ways: using the clprexec command, BMC linkage, or linkage with the server management infrastructure. - To use the clprexec command, use the relevant file stored on the EXPRESSCLUSTER CD.
+- Error notification to message receive monitor resources can be done in any of three ways: using the clprexec command, or linkage with the server management infrastructure. - To use the clprexec command, use the relevant file stored on the EXPRESSCLUSTER CD.
 Use this method according to the OS and architecture of the notification-source server.
-The notification-source server must be able to communicate with the notification-destination server. - To use BMC linkage, the BMC hardware and firmware must support the linkage function.
-This method requires communication between the IP address for management of the BMC and the IP address of the OS. - For the linkage with the server management infrastructure, see "Linkage with Server Management Infrastructure" in the "Hardware Feature Guide".
+The notification-source server must be able to communicate with the notification-destination server. - For the linkage with the server management infrastructure, see "Linkage with Server Management Infrastructure" in the "Hardware Feature Guide".

-6.4.22 JVM monitor resource settings
+6.4.17 JVM monitor resource settings

-- When the monitoring target is the WebLogic Server, the maximum values of the following JVM monitor resource settings may be limited due to the system environment (including the amount of installed memory): - The number under Monitor the requests in Work Manager - Average under Monitor the requests in Work Manager - The number of Waiting Requests under Monitor the requests in Thread Pool - Average of Waiting Requests under Monitor the requests in Thread Pool - The number of Executing Requests under Monitor the requests in Thread Pool - Average of Executing Requests under Monitor the requests in Thread Pool - When the monitoring-target is a 64-bit JRockit JVM, the following parameters cannot be monitored because the maximum amount of memory acquired from the JRockit JVM is a negative value that disables the calculation of the memory usage rate: - Total Usage under Monitor Heap Memory Rate

-- Nursery Space under Monitor Heap Memory Rate - Old Space under Monitor Heap Memory Rate - Total Usage under Monitor Non-Heap Memory Rate - Class Memory under Monitor Non-Heap Memory Rate - To use the JVM monitor resources, install the Java runtime environment (JRE) described in "Operation environment for JVM monitor" in "4.
-Installation requirements for EXPRESSCLUSTER" You can use either the same JRE as that used by the monitoring target (WebLogic Server or WebOTX) or a different JRE. - The monitor resource name must not include a blank. - Command, which is intended to execute a command for a specific failure cause upon error detection, cannot be used together with the load balancer linkage function.
+- When the monitoring target is the WebLogic Server, the maximum values of the following JVM monitor resource settings may be limited due to the system environment (including the amount of installed memory): - The number under Monitor the requests in Work Manager - Average under Monitor the requests in Work Manager - The number of Waiting Requests under Monitor the requests in Thread Pool - Average of Waiting Requests under Monitor the requests in Thread Pool - The number of Executing Requests under Monitor the requests in Thread Pool - Average of Executing Requests under Monitor the requests in Thread Pool - When the monitoring-target is a 64-bit JRockit JVM, the following parameters cannot be monitored because the maximum amount of memory acquired from the JRockit JVM is a negative value that disables the calculation of the memory usage rate: - Total Usage under Monitor Heap Memory Rate - Nursery Space under Monitor Heap Memory Rate - Old Space under Monitor Heap Memory Rate - Total Usage under Monitor Non-Heap Memory Rate - Class Memory under Monitor Non-Heap Memory Rate - To use the JVM monitor resources, install the Java runtime environment (JRE) described in "Operation environment for JVM monitor" in "4.
+Installation requirements for EXPRESSCLUSTER" You can use either the same JRE as that used by the monitoring target (WebLogic Server or WebOTX) or a different JRE. - The monitor resource name must not include a blank.

-6.4.23 EXPRESSCLUSTER startup when using volume manager resources
+6.4.18 EXPRESSCLUSTER startup when using volume manager resources